cloudsufi/salesforce/docs/Salesforce-streamingsource.md

 A Salesforce connected application must be created in order to get a client secret.

 **Login Url:** Salesforce OAuth2 login url.

-**Use Connection:** Whether to use a connection.
-If a connection is used, you do not need to provide the credentials.

-**Connection:** Name of the connection to use.

 **Connect Timeout:** Maximum time in milliseconds to wait for connection initialization before time out.